-Codnor Community Primary School is fully committed to safeguarding and promoting the welfare of all of its pupils.
-As a school we recognise that safeguarding against radicalisation is no different from safeguarding against any other vulnerability.
+Codnor Community Primary School is fully committed to safeguarding and promoting the welfare of all pupils.
+We recognise that safeguarding against radicalisation is no different from safeguarding against any other vulnerability.

-All staff are expected to uphold and promote the fundamental principles of British values, including democracy; the rule of law; individual liberty and mutual respect; and tolerance towards those with different faiths and beliefs.
+All staff are expected to uphold and promote the fundamental principles of British Values.
+These include democracy, the rule of law, individual liberty and mutual respect, and tolerance towards those with different faiths and beliefs.

-On 1 July 2015, the Prevent duty (section 26) of The Counter-Terrorism and Security Act 2015 came into force.
+On the 1st July 2015, the Prevent duty (Section 26) of the Counter-Terrorism and Security Act 2015 came into force.
 This duty places the responsibility on local authorities to have due regard to the need to prevent people from being drawn into terrorism.

-As a school, we are tasked by the Government with being watchful and making the children aware of the dangers.
-Naturally, we do this in a sensitive way, ranging from discussions about recent news events, to highlighting the problems with violent computer games (Call of Duty, Grand Theft Auto, etc.) and celebrating the differences within our culture rather than stigmatising them.
+As a school, we are tasked by the government to be watchful and to make our children aware of the dangers.
+Of course, we do this in sensitive and age-appropriate ways.
+These range from discussions about recent news events, to highlighting the problems with violent computer games (Call of Duty, Grand Theft Auto, etc.) - and importantly, celebrating the differences within our culture, rather than stigmatising them.

-The Prevent strategy is a government strategy designed to stop people becoming terrorists, supporting terrorism, fundamentalism or extremist behaviours.
-It:
+The Prevent Strategy is a government strategy designed to stop people becoming terrorists, supporting terrorism, fundamentalism or extremist behaviours.

-Our Safeguarding Lead James Blake is our Prevent Lead.
-Our Safeguarding Team have completed their CHANNEL and Prevent (Counter Terrorism) training.
-School staff will receive their refresher training in July 2019 on the planned inset day.
+Our Safeguarding Lead is also our Prevent Lead.
+Our Safeguarding Team have completed their CHANNEL and Prevent (Counter-Terrorism) training.
+School staff receive yearly safeguarding training, and this includes Prevent.